project-mirrors/forgejo-helm/README.md

 ## Configuration

 Forgejo offers lots of configuration options.
-This is fully described in the [Gitea Cheat Sheet](https://docs.gitea.com/administration/config-cheat-sheet).
+This is fully described in the [Cheat Sheet](https://forgejo.org/docs/latest/admin/config-cheat-sheet/).

 ```yaml
 gitea: